Google Unveils Plan to Set Up Shop in Central San Jose—Will Downtown Ever Be the Same?

 Researchers who study gentrification say one of the problems with the relentless pace of urban development is that it makes cities too dependent on the private sector.

-State policies that limit property tax revenue have forced local governments into prioritizing jobs over housing, as corporations generate more revenue for infrastructure and vital city services.
+State policies that limit property tax revenue have forced local governments to prioritize jobs over housing, as corporations generate more revenue for infrastructure and vital city services.
 The result is privately funded neighborhood revitalization—gentrification by another name—which is inherently less egalitarian than public investment.

 “The neighborhoods are improved in terms of physical development and infrastructure, but the old residents are often pushed out by rising rents, and the character of the neighborhoods change,” Stanford University law professor Rich Ford says.
 “Small business that serve the average person—laundromats and corner stores—are replaced with more lucrative business like fancy coffee shops and high-end boutiques.”